battery-degradation-prediction/battery_degradation_prediction/README.md

 __Now you are ready to run the model!!__

-*Note:* When finsihed, type `exit` in the command line, and hit enter.
-This will exit poetry's shell (i.e., the vitural enviroment).
+*Note:* When finished, type `exit` in the command line, and hit enter.
+This will exit poetry's shell (i.e., the virtual environment).
 ```
 $ exit
 ```